What is uterine cancer?

 Your provider may perform one or more tests to confirm a diagnosis of uterine cancer:

 - CA-125 assay is a blood draw that measures CA-125, a protein.
-A certain amount of CA-125 can point to cancer in the body.
+A certain amount of CA-125 can point to cancer in your body.

-- CT scans take a series of detailed pictures of the inside of the body.
+- CT scans take a series of detailed pictures of the inside of your body.

 - MRI scans use radio waves and a powerful magnet to create images.

-- Transvaginal ultrasound inserts a special probe (smooth, rounded device) into the vagina to get pictures of the uterus.
+- Transvaginal ultrasound inserts a special probe (smooth, rounded device) into your vagina to get pictures of your uterus.

-- Endometrial biopsy inserts a thin, flexible tube through the cervix (opening of the vagina) and into the uterus.
-The provider removes a small amount of the endometrium.
+- Endometrial biopsy inserts a thin, flexible tube through your cervix (opening of your uterus) and into your uterus.
+Your provider removes a small amount of the endometrium.

-- Hysteroscopy inserts a hysteroscope, a long thin tube, through the vagina and cervix to reach the uterus.
-This narrow instrument with a light and camera provides detailed images of the uterus.
+- Hysteroscopy inserts a hysteroscope, a long thin tube, through your vagina and cervix to reach your uterus.
+This narrow instrument with a light and camera provides detailed images of your uterus.

 - Dilation and curettage (D&C) is a more complex procedure to remove uterine tissue.
 It takes place in the operating room.